actions-marketplace-validations/techdecember_github-action-inactive-branches/README.md

   GitHub you want to merge your pull request into.
 * Must NOT be in an optional list of branches to ignore
 * Must be older than a given amount of days
+* Must have the prefix of "BW-" or "feature/"

 ## Inputs